-In this clause the converged architecture is the architecture described in clause Y.2.2 and satisfies the requirements listed in that clause.
+In this clause the converged architecture is the architecture described in clause B.2.2 and satisfies the requirements listed in that clause.

 B. 2.2.1.2 Evolution Option #1- Enhancement of a deployed MEP to support the functionality of EES

 After the completion of Release 18, an operator may determine to upgrade/evolve the ETSI MEC architecture to the converged architecture if the operator deployed ETSI MEC architecture in its MEC sites to provide edge service in the early stage.
-The MEP needs to be upgraded to the MEP+EES for supporting the functionality of EES defined in 3GPP SA6.The deployment and evolution scenario is depicted in Figure Y.3.2-1.
+The MEP needs to be upgraded to the MEP+EES for supporting the functionality of EES defined in 3GPP SA6.The deployment and evolution scenario is depicted in Figure B.2.2.1.2-1.

-Figure Figure B.3.2-1 Deployment and Evolution Option #1- An early stage deployed MEP is enhanced to support the functionality of EES in a later stage.
+Figure B. 2.2.1.2-1 Evolution Option #1- An early stage deployed MEP is enhanced to support the functionality of EES in a later stage.

-In Figure B.3.2-1, the EDN_1 and EDN_2 are deployed by the same operator.
+In Figure B. 2.2.1.2-1, the EDN_1 and EDN_2 are deployed by the same operator.